mlurch/startup/README.md

 ### Simon Login
 <p> You need to create seperate endpoints for things that are accessible when logged in and when not logged in.
 One MUST hash passwords before storing them in databases. </p>

+### Simon WebSockets
+<p> When using websockets, built-in and important protocols are the ping and pong protocols.
+They are important for being able to communicate between sockets.
+They can also be used to keep the websocket connection open longer than it does by default.
+This is essential to take into account as the default connection isn't very long.</p>